• Skip to primary navigation

 • Roasted brussels sprouts in brown butter are always a welcome accompaniment to pretty much anything in my opinion.

-• This arugula salad with sea salt and lemon dressing from Fed and Fit seems like it would complement the salmon wonderfully too!
+• This fantastic arugula salad would complement the salmon wonderfully too!

 Recipe